Canon 80D vs T2i

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More modern: Reflects 6 years of technical progress since the T2i launch.

-Reasons to prefer the Canon EOS Rebel T2i:
+Arguments in favor of the Canon EOS Rebel T2i:

 - More compact: Is smaller (129x98mm vs 139x105mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 200g or 27 percent) and is thus easier to take along.